-Volunteers are key to the life of the cathedral.
+Volunteers are key to the life of the Cathedral Church

 Where do you see yourself volunteering?

-Teams of volunteers assist at regular and diocesan services.
-Greeters welcome parishioners and newcomers, provide assistance and information, and assure the smooth flow of communicants.
+Teams of volunteers assist on Sunday or at mid-week services and/or at diocesan services.
+A Greeter welcomes parishioners and newcomers, provides assistance and information, and assure the smooth flow of Holy Communion.

 Children are a key part of the congregation.
-The 9:30 a.m. service begins with the Dean’s children’s talk during which children sit in a circle and are encouraged to talk and think (and often laugh) and then they are welcomed to head off to Sunday School.
-Sunday school leaders are deeply appreciated!
+The 9:30 a.m. service begins with the Dean’s children’s talk during which children sit in a circle and are encouraged to talk and think (and often laugh) and then they are welcomed to head off to Sunday School with the Sunday School leaders.

 Some of the ways we engage in community through the Cathedral Church: